sameleff/Automated-Mining-Performance-Dashboard/README.md

 2. Double-clicking the "open_web_monitor.url" file
 3. This will open a webpage of format: http://<your IP>:<your port>

-## Server Module Setup & Configuration:
+## Server Module Setup & Configuration
 1. Ensure Python 3 is installed on the host computer
 2. Download the ServerModule.zip file from the github repository
    - Using Git Bash: